 Group 0+/1 - The second type is suitable from birth to 18kgs.
 This type of baby car seat is usually a convertible car seat, with rear-facing and forward-facing options.

 Group 0+/1/2/3 - The third type of car seat is suitable from birth to 36kg.
-Also called a three-in-one or an all-in-one car seat, it will carry your child from birth to the booster-seat stage, and is meant to stay permanently in the car, so you won't be able to carry your child out in it if they fall asleep.
+Also called a three-in-one or an all-in-one car seat, it will carry your child from birth to the booster-seat stage.
+It's designed to stay in the car permanently, so you won't be able to carry your child out in it if they fall asleep.

 Things to look out for when buying a baby car seat

 Does it fit your car?
 Not all child seats fit all cars, things like seat shapes and seat belts can affect this.
 You need to choose a baby car seat that fits your car and also follows UK law requirements.
 The retailer you purchase the car seat from should be able to advise you on whether it properly fits in your car.
 You can also use online tools such as Britax Romer to find out which car seats fit your car.

 Isofix - This is a system that allows you to fit a car seat into your car.
 An alternative to fitting the car seat using a seat belt, Isofix uses two small metal bars attached to the frame of your car to click the seat into place.
 Be mindful however, that not all Isofix seats are approved for use in all Isofix cars, so always check if your Isofix child seat is approved for your vehicle.
 Many have a list on their website that shows which seats are approved for what cars.

 i-Size - All the new baby car seats in the UK need to be i-Size (a European-wide car seat regulation, ECE R129), and should also have side-impact protection (SICT).
 They also need to use ISOFIX (an international standard for attachment points for baby car seats in passenger cars).